backstage/backstage/bs.md

 There is going to be a set of default services provided by the framework and surrounding packages, for the purposes of for example routing, logging and many other aspects.
+These are common utilities that are intended to be usable by all backend plugins.
+Regardless of what this system ends up looking like, we intend for there to be a package that brings together sensible defaults for the average backend, just like `@backstage/app-defaults` does for the frontend.
+These services can be overridden with custom implementations or configurations at the backend level.

 What's common for many of these services is that there is a need to scope the service implementation to each plugin.
 For example the logging service is more useful when it's able to tell which plugin is producing a particular log line.
 To accommodate this use case, the service factory always